he-dev/gunter/README.md

 # Gunter v2.0.0

-`Gunter` _the ultimate Glitch Hunter_ is a tool for testing data and publishing alerts when a test fails or passes (this is new in v2).
+`Gunter` _the ultimate Glitch Hunter_ is a tool for testing data and publishing alerts when a test either fails or passes (this is new in v2).

 `Gunter` is still very young and currently it can only query the the `Sql Server` and send email alerts but its abstraction layers allow to easily add other data sources and alerts which I might do in future.